etoshey/pyc3dtools/qtm/README.md

 # Qualisys Scripting : C3Dtools
-If you are a QTM user, you can use this script to convert your c3d files to trc and mot files that are compatible with the Opensim
+If you are a QTM user, you can use this script to convert your c3d files to trc and mot files that are compatible with OpenSim

 # Installation
 ## step 1: